begonaguereca/LevenshteinChallenge/README.md

 # LevenshteinChallenge

 Transform one word into another, with four operations: add a letter, delete a letter, change a letter, and take an anagram of the existing word.
-Additionally, you have to obey the following rules:
+Additionally, there are the following rules:
 - Every interim step between the first and the last word must also be a word
 - No interim step can be less than three letters
 - The first line of input will contain the “cost” of each operation in the order above